NSLS-II-BMM/BeamlineManual/docs/xafs.rst

 without specifying an argument.
-In that case, your data folder will be searched for INI files and you will presented with an option menu of the INI files found.
+In that case, your data folder will be searched for INI files and you will presented with an option menu of the INI files found, as explained in :numref:`Section %s <howlong>`.

 You may also specify which INI file to use.
 When you launch an XAFS scan doing::